lukasz-madon/awesome-remote-job/README.md

   1. [Remote Works](https://remote.works) - The Remote Works podcast publishes every two weeks with host Jonathan Sharp discussing the opportunities, experiences, culture and community surrounding remote work, remote teams, telecommuting and digital nomads.
   1. [The Yonder Podcast](https://www.yonder.io/post?category=Podcast) - Bi-weekly podcast: Jeff Robbins interviews people thinking about distributed teams, remote work, and how to support happy, productive, free-range workers.
   1. [Wide Teams](http://www.wideteams.com) - Each episode a one-on-one interview with a remote worker taking about workflow and practices
+  1. [Distributed, with Matt Mullenweg](https://distributed.blog/podcast/) - Interview podcast by Matt Mullenweg, the cofounder of WordPress and CEO of Automattic.
+Mullenweg examines the benefits and challenges of distributed work and recruiting talented people around the globe.
+Episodes are usually not longer than 45 minutes.

 ## Companies with "remote DNA"
   1. [10up](https://10up.com/careers/) - 10up makes the web better by finely crafting websites & tools for content creators.